A close-up of a hand with fingers that have different shades of makeup or powder on them.

 Conclusion

 This is the purpose of this article.
-Although it is not a comprehensive overview of all aspects covered by the Cosmetics Regulation, it provides tools to help you develop good habits when buying cosmetics.
+Although it is not a comprehensive overview of all aspects covered by the Cosmetics Regulation in Europe and the UK, it provides tools to help you develop good habits when buying cosmetics.

 As a consumer, your role is significant.
 Like any consumer good, you have the power to influence what is brought to the market.
 By fact-checking labels and ingredients using the recommendations above, you can favour sustainable cosmetic products that follow the rules over buzzworthy products that rely on marketing trends but do not comply with regulations.